-These requirements concern only pets who accompany their owner or person responsible for them on behalf of the owner and who are not intended to be sold or transferred to another owner.
+These requirements only concern pets who accompany their owner and who are not intended to be sold or transferred to another owner.

-If the animal travels alone or an owner is travelling with more than five animals, please also see page More information about travelling, animals travelling without their owner, maximum number of animals.
+If the animal travels alone or an owner is travelling with more than five animals, please also see page More information about travelling.

 The animal must be identified by a microchip or clearly readable tattoo.
 The microchip has to comply with the ISO 11784 standard and it has to utilize HDX or FDX-B technology.
 The microchip can be read with a microchip reader complying with the ISO 11785 standard.
 If the microchip does not comply with the standard requirements, the owner has to provide a microchip reader capable of reading the microchip.
 As of 3 July 2011 only a microchip will be approved as identification.
 Tattooing is accepted as a method of identification if it is done before 3 July 2011.
 As of 3 July 2011 the animal, which bears a clearly readable tattoo, has to be accompanied by proof that the tattooing was done before 3 July 2011.
 The animal must be identified before the rabies vaccination.